-LONG HAUL FLIGHT TIPS
+LONG HAUL FLIGHT TIPS - at your service

 Let’s face it, we’ve all been there.
 We’ve scrolled and scrolled Skyscanner (best way to book flights FYI) through the endless list of flights, calculating the shortest time we can possibly be on the plane for the cheapest price, before finally settling on one that seems tolerable and booking the damn thing before the novelty wears off.
 We forget about that dreaded long haul flight for the next couple of months, before TA DA, just around the corner we realise we’ll no shit be flying half way around the world.
 All of a sudden the only thing standing between you and copious jugs of beer and pretzels at Oktoberfest is that long haul flight and a sneaky stopover in a country which name you can barely pronounce.
 This right here is where these long haul flight tips will come in handy.

 After a horrific long haul experience from New Zealand to England once upon a time, I was left thinking long haul flights would forever be the bane of my existence.
 Fast forward a few years and this may sound insane, but I now literally live for long haul flights.
 It’s probably the only time in my life that I don’t mind getting up at an ungodly time of the morning, plus, if it means I can sit in silence with no one to annoy me for 20+ hours straight, then I’m here for it.
 For me, the moment I step foot in the airport my mood soars and the adventure begins.
 Does anyone else find airports equally exciting as they are emotional?
 From heart wrenching tears of goodbye in departure, to beaming smiles and laughter from people in arrivals who haven’t seen each other in years, I’m forever people watching trying to figure out everyone’s life story and wondering where they’re jet setting off to.